OpenNews/srccon/homepage.md

 permalink: /index.html
 ---

-The SRCCON 2016 ticket lottery is now [open for registration](/tickets)!
-You can submit a ticket request anytime until **noon Eastern on May 24**, and ticket notifications go out on **May 25 by 5pm Eastern**.
+The SRCCON 2016 ticket lottery is now open for registration!
+You can [submit a ticket request](/tickets) anytime until **noon Eastern on May 24**.
+Ticket notifications go out on **May 25 by 5pm Eastern**.

 {% include lotterygo.html %}